Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-This calculator breaks down the total monthly cost of a nomad city into its components: rent, food, transport, co-working, and other expenses.
-It's useful for comparing cities side-by-side or for planning how much a proposed destination will actually cost.
+This calculator breaks down the total monthly cost of a nomad city into rent, food, transport, co-working, and other expenses.
+The output is useful for comparing cities side-by-side or for sizing a proposed destination before committing to a stay.

 The tool shows monthly total, annual extrapolation, and rent share.
-Run it for each candidate city with realistic local prices and the rankings emerge naturally.
-Most decisions end up being not about lowest cost but about cost versus lifestyle trade-offs.
+Running it for each candidate city with realistic local prices makes the rankings clear.
+Most decisions end up not being about lowest cost but about cost versus lifestyle trade-offs.

 Quick example